MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/plan.md

 Planning efforts for unified operations and management assume that most assets fit a **Retain** pattern, adding each to the enterprise control plane, and expanding available form factors, with cross-platform visibility across environments:

-- **speeds up cloud adoption and migration efforts**, extending consistent cloud practices and technologies across on-premises and migration-candidate workloads
+- **Speeds up cloud adoption and migration efforts**, extending consistent cloud practices and technologies across on-premises and migration-candidate workloads.
-- **controls sprawling IT assets** with unified operations and management across on-premises and public cloud
+- **Controls sprawling IT assets** with unified operations and management across on-premises and public cloud.
-- **maintains regulatory and data sovereignty compliance** with standardized data governance, security, and Cost Management policies
+- **Maintains regulatory and data sovereignty compliance** with standardized data governance, security, and Cost Management policies.
-- **ensures uniform deployments and configuration** with consistent workload deployments, configured at scale
+- **Ensures uniform deployments and configuration** with consistent workload deployments, configured at scale.

 ### Technical considerations for infrastructure in your cloud mix

-- **Reach out, and onboard, and manage any server, anywhere, from Azure** (Windows, Linux, VM, bare-metal) with Azure Arc enabled servers.
+- **Reach out, onboard, and manage any server, anywhere, from Azure** (Windows, Linux, VM, bare-metal) with Azure Arc enabled servers.
 - **Use your existing SQL servers with Azure Arc with no migration necessary**, with inventory, governance, security, and proactive SQL Database assessments.
 - **Connect, manage, and operate Kubernetes clusters and applications running anywhere**, and deploy applications with GitOps.
 - **Ensure compliance with your organization's security baseline with Azure Policy**, and enable cluster health monitoring with Azure Monitor for containers.
-- **Organize, inventory and unify server management experience** with simplified management of hybrid machines with Azure VM extensions for non-Azure Windows, and Linux VMs.
+- **Organize, inventory, and unify server management experience** with simplified management of hybrid machines with Azure VM extensions for non-Azure Windows, and Linux VMs.
 - **Apply unified governance and security baselines across disparate environments**, cross-platform compliance, and centralized agent management.
 - **Apply [RBAC (role-based access control)](/azure/role-based-access-control/) at-scale**, with central IT and at workload-level owner level.
 - **Deploy familiar Azure governance, security, inventory tracking and patch management tools** on auto-enrolled Azure Arc enabled servers.